TIK-NFL/ilias-oc-plugin/README.md

 This __MUST__ be **org.opencastproject.storage.dir**.

-For ngnix add the config:
+For nginx add the config:
 ```
 location /__ilias_xmh_mh_directory__/ {
    internal;